Vista DUI Hit-and-Run Defense Lawyer

 - Additional administrative penalties.

 Together, these charges can put you in prison for nearly 10 years, leave you with thousands of dollars of court fines, and require you to fulfill numerous administrative requirements with the DMV.
 However, you should not give up hope, as a strong defense can protect your future.

 Beating DUI hit-and-run charges requires attacking both aspects of the case.
 To convict you for a hit-and-run, the prosecution must show that you were involved in a collision and fled the scene.
 To convict you for a DUI, they must show that you were intoxicated while operating a vehicle.
-Our team at jD LAW can work to dismiss both charges through several defenses, including:
+Our team at jD Law Criminal Defense Attorneys can work to dismiss both charges through several defenses, including: